Matthew Low

 Undergraduate education

-Because of my background in veterinary science, domestic animal behaviour & welfare, ecology and evolution, I also have developed and teach two trans-disciplinary undergraduate courses for students studying animal sciences.
+Using my background in veterinary science, domestic animal behaviour & welfare, ecology and evolution, I teach two trans-disciplinary undergraduate courses for students studying animal sciences.
 These subjects demonstrate the importance of understanding ecology and evolution for all students working within domestic animal sciences (including vet and vet nursing students):

 Evolution and Ecology (EoD Programme) BI1393 - 15 ECTS